borgmatic

 3. borgmatic does not currently support backing up or restoring multiple databases that share the exact same name on different hosts.

-5. Database hooks also implicitly enable the one_file_system option, which means Borg won't cross filesystem boundaries when looking for files to backup.
-This is especially important when running borgmatic in a container, as container volumes are mounted as separate filesystems.
-One work-around is to explicitly add each mounted volume you'd like to backup to source_directories instead of relying on Borg to include them implicitly via a parent directory.
+5. Prior to version 1.9.0 Database hooks also implicitly enabled the one_file_system option, which meant Borg wouldn't cross filesystem boundaries when looking for files to backup.
+When borgmatic was running in a container, this often required a work-around to explicitly add each mounted backup volume to source_directories instead of relying on Borg to include them implicitly via a parent directory.
+But as of borgmatic 1.9.0, one_file_system is no longer auto-enabled and such work-arounds aren't necessary.

 Manual restoration